 Consider reviewing the concept of finding the main idea with students before assigning the writing prompts.

-If you found these main idea writing prompts helpful, you may also like … journal topics for kids.
+If you found these main idea writing prompts helpful, you may also like … main idea sentence starters.